nfrankeln/algo-binary-search/README.md

 5. If `number_to_find` is greater than `middle_value`, repeat step but with the half of `sorted_values `values` after `middle_value`
 6. Repeat until you find `number_to_find` or return `-1` if it doesn't exist

-**This is a difficult algorithm.
-Spend a LOT of time pseudocoding before even starting to code**